makersacademy/takeaway-challenge/MYREADME.md

 1. create a new instance of the Order class and pass it a menu in the form of a hash
 2. view the menu by calling `order.view_menu`
 3. place your order `order.place_order(dish, quantity)`
-4. your order will be repeated back to you
+4. your order will be repeated back to you, along with the running total
-5. Find out your final total `order.total`
+5. Find out your final total `order.return_total`
 5. checkout with the imagined amount owed `checkout(payment)`

 ## Feature test, including all possible errors: